Obscura (band): Retribution (2004–2007)

-The band entered Mastersound Studios in Fellbach, Germany with producer Alexander Krull of Atrocity, Leaves Eyes who pushed the band within a three-week lasting recording session.
+The band entered Mastersound Studios in Fellbach, Germany with producer Alexander Krull of Atrocity, Leaves' Eyes who pushed the band within a three-week lasting recording session.
 During the recordings the band was renamed after the Gorguts album Obscura.
-Finished in August 2004, Obscura self-released Retribution on 7 July 2005 and immediately started to work on a follow up release the same year.
+Finished in August 2004, Obscura self-released Retribution on 7 July 2005 and immediately started to work on a follow-up release the same year.
 With the addition of Markus Lempsch on guitar and Jonas Fischer on bass the band re-released Retribution on their own label and toured alongside Suffocation within Europe in 2006.
 Performing at Brutal Assault Festival in Czech Republic, Mountains of Death Festival in Switzerland and Up From the Ground Festival in Germany, Obscura gained their fanbase and established a proper following in central Europe.
-In 2007 Obscura hot several festivals in Europe, followed by their first headlining tour in Southern and Eastern Europe with Agonize.
+In 2007, Obscura performed in several festivals in Europe, followed by their first headlining tour in Southern and Eastern Europe with Agonize.
 The tour started in Athens, Greece and contained 22 shows in Croatia, Serbia, Bosnia, Macedonia, Hungary, Slovakia, Germany and France.
 While Markus Lempsch and Jonas Baumgartl left the band in early 2007, Obscura performed as a three piece with session drummer Matthias Landes of Dark Fortress and Noneuclid.
 Johannes Rennig (Profanity) entered Obscura on guitar in October 2007.
-In November 2007, drummer Hannes Grossmann (ex-Necrophagist) and fretless bassist Jeroen Paul Thesseling (ex-Pestilence) were recruited as new permanent members, followed by guitarist Christian Muenzner (ex-Necrophagist) in February 2008 to replace Johannes Rennig.
+In November 2007, drummer Hannes Grossmann (ex-Necrophagist) and fretless bassist Jeroen Paul Thesseling (ex-Pestilence) were recruited as new permanent members, followed by guitarist Christian Münzner (ex-Necrophagist) in February 2008 to replace Johannes Rennig.

 Cosmogenesis (2008–2010)

 In September 2008, Obscura signed with Relapse Records and released its second full-length album Cosmogenesis in early 2009.
 The album sold around 900 copies in the US in its first week and debuted at number 71 on the Top New Artist Albums chart.
 The band started their first-ever North American tour as part of the Cosmogenesis Worldtour in April 2009 alongside Cannibal Corpse.
 Within one year the band played more than 160 shows all over the world as support for Atheist, the Black Dahlia Murder and Cannibal Corpse.
-Their first headliner tour was in the USA.
+Their first headliner US tour followed, supported by Abysmal Dawn.
 Obscura toured Japan as support for Nile and Triptykon in 2010.
 On 16 February 2010, Obscura reissued their debut album Retribution, remastered and repackaged with three bonus tracks.
 Obscura's official guitar tablature book for Cosmogenesis was released on 5 January.
 Cosmogenesis was listed by Metal Storm as one of the 100 most important death metal albums.